hrichharms/expansivity_estimation/README.md

 ## estimate.c

-Calculates the [dimensional expansivity](https://people.csail.mit.edu/karger/Papers/neighbor.pdf) of the numbers in a specified file in a binary hamming space.
+Estimates the [dimensional expansivity](https://people.csail.mit.edu/karger/Papers/neighbor.pdf) of the numbers in a specified file in a binary hamming space.

 #### Compilation
 `gcc estimate.c -o estimate`